More than just experienced Dental Practice Brokers…

 Skilled buyer negotiation and marketing processes to get you the highest price.

-Options for Sellers During Dental Practice Transitions
+Top 7 Options for Sellers During Dental Practice Transitions

-Selling a Practice and Retiring
+2. Selling a Practice and Retiring

-Individual buyers and their lenders idealize the seller to be available for 6 months to a year to help facilitate the transition.
-Corporate buyers vary in their needs though they often want the seller to stay on a year or longer.
+Individual buyers and their lenders idealize the seller to be available for 6 to 12 months to help facilitate the transition.
+Corporate buyers vary in their needs, although they often want the seller to stay on a year or longer.

-Partnering with another Doctor to Transition Out
+3. Partnering with another Doctor to Transition Out

 Partnering with another doctor is another common transition option.
 As a practice grows, doctors often prefer to bring in a partner to help them run things.
 There are many variables and complexities involved in a partnership transition process, including: